 The False Claims Act (FCA), or better known as a Lincoln Law, is a federal law that criminalizes any health care organization or health care service provider, suspected to commit reckless ignorance, in making a false record, or filing a false claim to any healthcare programs funded by the U.S. government.

-It empowers a private citizen to become a whistleblower or a “relator,” bringing a case on behalf of the government.
+It empowers a private citizen to become a medicare whistleblower or a “relator,” bringing a case on behalf of the government.

 The FCA strongly penalizes healthcare fraud schemes, such as Upcoding, Unbundling, Billing for Unnecessary Medical Services, and Billing for Services Not Provided.